Thailand Beaches 4 Relaxing and Beautiful Thai Beaches by JetSettingFools.com

 Sunscreen & Insect Repellent

 Pack plenty of sunscreen – you will need it!
 While available in Thailand beach towns, it is at a severe up charge.
-Mosquitoes in Thailand are fierce and scrappy – so sure to bring bug spray with you!
+Mosquitoes in Thailand are fierce and scrappy – so sure to bring bug spray with you, as well.

 Sunglasses, Hat and Swimwear